vanderbilt-redcap/mycap-at-test/README.md

 Your Flutter app will launch, showing the StartScreen.
 From there, you can select or download a ZIP and test your Active Task integration end‑to‑end.

-This app was tested successfully on:
+This app was last tested successfully on:
  - Flutter 3.32.2
  - Xcode 16.2
 ---